Manuella563/zero_day/README.md

-My third github project on ALX
+# My third github project on ALX

+## We are here to learn the following:

+* What is a virtual machine
+* What is Vagrant
+* Who wrote Vagrant
+* What is Ubuntu
+* What does “Ubuntu” mean
+* How to use VMs with Vagrant
+* What does the command uname do